People supported through Social Care Services

 Background

-Social care is provided to people to meet a diverse range of support needs and there are choices about how this support is delivered.
-The information recorded about the people receiving social care in its various forms contributes to understanding this diversity.
-The national Source social care dataset includes data on remote monitoring, care at home, care homes and self-directed support.
+The information recorded about the people receiving social care in its various forms contributes to understanding the diversity of social care services and how they can be accessed/arranged.
+The national Source social care dataset includes data on technology enabled care, care at home, care homes and self-directed support.
 It also provides summary data on allocated social workers or support workers, day care and meals.
+Further information is available on the social care pages of the PHS website.

-Not all partnerships were able to provide data therefore estimates are included within the trend analysis.
-Further information on data completeness and estimation are provided in the dashboards.
+Not all partnerships were able to provide data therefore estimates are included within the trend analysis to aid comparability.
+Further information on data completeness and when estimation is used is provided in the dashboard.

 Further information